 The Board authorizes the Principal of each school, in conjunction with the Anti-Bullying Specialist, to define the range of ways in which school staff will respond once an incident of harassment, intimidation, or bullying is confirmed, and the Superintendent shall respond to confirmed harassment, intimidation, and bullying, according to the parameters described in this Policy.
+The range of ways in which school staff will respond shall include an appropriate combination of counseling, support services, intervention services, and other programs.
 The Board recognizes that some acts of harassment, intimidation, or bullying may be isolated incidents requiring the school officials respond appropriately to the individual(s) committing the acts.
 Other acts may be so serious or parts of a larger pattern of harassment, intimidation, or bullying that they require a response either at the classroom, school building or school district level or by law enforcement officials.

 Consequences and appropriate remedial actions for a pupil who commits an act of harassment, intimidation, or bullying may range from positive behavioral interventions up to and including suspension or expulsion, as permitted under N.J.S.A.
 18A:37-1, Discipline of Pupils and as set forth in N.J.A.C.
 6A:16-7.2, Short-term Suspensions, N.J.A.C.
-6A:16-7.3, Long-term Suspensions and N.J.A.C.
+6A:16-7.3, Longterm Suspensions and N.J.A.C.
 6A:16-7.5, Expulsions.